 How does the board learn to look outward — before it is too late to matter?

-Although hard to see at the time, the formative years of today’s business leaders were a period of relative stability in business, geopolitics and society.
-Success was achieved through productivity-driven gains – faster, cheaper, better.
+Today’s business leaders have seen relative stability in business, geopolitics and society.
+Success was productivity-driven gains – faster, cheaper, better.
 Three decades have passed since publication of “The Innovator’s Dilemma: When New Technologies Cause Great Firms to Fail” by Clayton Christensen.
-The predominant management trend since then has been ‘digitization of the status quo’.
-This is shown by a remarkable conclusion in a Sandler report by the Ruby Group “What CEOs actually want” (December 2025).
+The management trend since then has been ‘digitization of the status quo’.
+The conclusion in a Sandler report by the Ruby Group “What CEOs actually want” (December 2025) reads:

 B2B CEOs entering 2026 are focused on: